ashishkarnad/sandbox/core/README.md

 In the [dashboard client view](http://172.28.128.3:3000/#/clients), note that the client running in the sandbox executes keepalive checks while the `docs.sensu.io` proxy client cannot.

-_NOTE: The client gets its name from the `sensu.name` attributed configured as part of sandbox setup.
+_NOTE: The client gets its name from the `sensu.name` attribute configured as part of sandbox setup.
 You can change the client name using `sudo nano /etc/sensu/uchiwa.json`._

 **3. Add a client subscription**